Mrs Malmouna Abass Luangala

 Interests: Lawrence holds a Bachelor of Science Degree (Honours) in Agriculture from the Kwame Nkrumah University of Science and Technology (KNUST) in Ghana.
 Lawrence has quite an appreciable level of experience in development work having had stints, during his undergraduate studies, with ActionAid Ghana (Brong Ahafo Region Development Programme) and World Vision Ghana where he led two separate teams consisting of tertiary students drawn mainly from KNUST as well as other universities in Ghana to undertake Transformational Development Indicators (TDI) surveys prior to the establishment of the Kintampo South and Fanteakwa Districts Area Development Programmes.
 Following the completion of his undergraduate studies in 2008, he undertook his one year national service with the Inland Valleys Rice Development Project (IVRDP), a defunct African Development Bank (AfDB) funded agriculture water management project in Ghana.
 He stayed on the project as a Technical Officer after his national service organizing and co- ordinating various project activities until project closure in mid-2012.
 His supportive role helped him learn a lot about managing development-oriented projects and also gain insights about development work.
 Lawrence is currently undertaking postgraduate research studies on an Australia Awards Scholarship at The University of Sydney, Sydney-Australia.
 He started his MPhil studies with the Project Management Programme of the School of Civil Engineering in March 2013.
 His research focuses on the causes of failure of International Development (ID) projects.
 He is passionate about contributing to the interchange of ideas between academia and industry so that academic research can have practical outcomes.
 His aim is to contribute in helping the developing world adopt good managerial practices in the delivery of development projects.

 Interests: National Human Rights Institutions, Human Rights Law, human rights courts and cases, Judicial Corruption, Polygamy, Child Trafficking Rights to Fair Trial, and Legacy of the Special Court for Sierra Leone.
 Lorraine has completed an internship in Sierra Leone and three in Ghana, the last two being with the Commission on Human Rights and Administrative Justice in Accra.
 She has been an observer in the High Court, Human Rights Division, and has an interest in further work in this field.
-Currently a candidate for the Masters in Human Rights law and Policy at the Law School, University of New South Wales.
+She has a Masters in Human Rights law and Policy (University of New South Wales) and is currently a candidate for the Jurs Doctor, UNSW.

 Dr Jean Burke